 • Information Modeling and Analysis

-Masters in mathematics, statistics, applied mathematics, computing, engineering, physics, economics and related fields, who wish to work with scientific and technological research in public or private institutions, supporting decision-making processes in all spheres.
+People with a master’s degree in mathematics, statistics, applied mathematics, computing, engineering physics, economics and related areas, who want to work with academic, scientific and technological research at public or private sector institutions, supporting the decision-making process in any sphere.

 • Finance and Risk

 • Stochastic Models

 • The subjects are taught from Monday to Friday, from 2:20 pm to 6 pm.

 • The Research Seminars take place on Thursdays, from 4 pm to 6 pm.